 If you see a single cockroach in your home, it probably has nocturnal friends that are just waiting for you to turn in.
 To rid your home of roaches, I highly recommend purchasing Dr. Killigan’s Insect Buster.
 I wish that I had known about this phenomenal tool years ago, when my housemates would place toxic-filled bug bombs in our kitchen cupboards with the dishes and cutlery, under the table in which we ate, and on the window sills that overlooked stunning rice fields.
 If you read the product label for these products, you are informed to leave the treated space and close all doors.
 You leave because there are chemicals that are being released throughout your home that you shouldn’t breath in.
 You close the doors so that these fumes can’t escape.
 These foggers are terrible for your health.
 I think back to all of my naive toxic exposure.
 Not any more.

-Use Dr. Killigan’s Insect Buster to disperse diatomaceous earth (DE), which must be purchased separately, in all cracks and crevices that these intruders may use to access your beloved home.
+Use Dr. Killigan’s Insect Buster to disperse Dust to Dust, or diatomaceous earth, in all cracks and crevices that these intruders may use to access your beloved home.
 You can even puff it outside, around the foundation of your home.

 As roaches walk across this fine powder, the tiny dust particles cling to their legs and bodies.
-Later, when the cockroach attempts to groom this powder off their body, it begins to poison itself as the DE builds up in their system, as it can neither digest nor excrete the substance.
-The roach then dies of dehydration or starvation as the diatomaceous earth does its inside work, affecting the roach's metabolism and ability to absorb nutrients.
-It simultaneously works from the outside too, as the abrasive compounds in DE scratches the exoskeletons of the cockroach.
+Later, when the cockroach attempts to groom this powder off their body, it begins to poison itself as the silica (the main ingredient in Dust to Dust) builds up in their system, as it can neither digest nor excrete the substance.
+The roach then dies of dehydration or starvation as the silica does its inside work, affecting the roach's metabolism and ability to absorb nutrients.
+It simultaneously works from the outside too, as the abrasive compounds in silica scratches the exoskeletons of the cockroach.
 Say a forever goodbye to cockroaches.

 Final Word on the Most Hated Pest in the United States